TEESlab-UPRC/BSAM/README.md

 >OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 >SOFTWARE.
 The input data contained in the **Data** folder are collected through publicly available sources, or are modified/simplified versions of private data.
 BSAM license does not apply to input data.

+## Acknowledgements
+The development of BSAM has been partially funded by the following sources:
+* The EC funded Horizon 2020 Framework Programme for Research and Innovation (EU H2020) Project titled "Sustainable energy transitions laboratory" (SENTINEL) with grant agreement No. 837089
+* The EC funded Horizon 2020 Framework Programme for Research and Innovation (EU H2020) Project titled "Transition pathways and risk analysis for climate change policies" (TRANSrisk) with grant agreement No. 642260